 Price controls and other similar regulations in certain countries have affected, and may in the future affect, our results of operations.

 Certain countries in which we conduct operations have imposed, and may continue to impose, price controls that restrict our ability, and the ability of our franchisees, to adjust the prices of our products.
-For example, there are currently certain price control regulations in effect in Argentina.
-However, the current administration has not enforced these regulations since 2015, and as a result, we are not in practice subject to price controls in Argentina.
+For example, there are currently certain price control regulations in force in Argentina.
+Although the industry in which we operate is not yet subject to these regulations, it is not clear whether the current administration will apply or enforce price controls in the future on the industry in which we operate.

 The imposition and enforcement of these and similar restrictions in the future may place downward pressure on the prices at which our products are sold and may limit the growth of our revenue.
 We cannot assure you that existing price controls will not be enforced or become more stringent, or that new price controls will not be imposed in the future, or that any such controls may not have an adverse effect on our business.
 Our inability to control the prices of our products could have an adverse effect on our results of operations.